 Red Velvet Macarons

-2. Add 55g of aged egg whites into the bowl of a stand mixer with a whisk and mix on medium speed until the surface of the egg whites is covered in small bubbles.
-Add in a pinch of cream of tartar and continue to mix until you reach the soft peak stage.
+• Pour 110g of aged egg whites into the bowl of a stand mixer with a whisk and mix on medium speed until the surface of the egg whites is covered in small bubbles.
+Add 1/4 tsp cream of tartar and continue to mix until it reaches the soft peak stage and leaves visible tracks.

-6. Pour the batter into a large piping bag fit with a medium-sized round piping tip and pipe 1 1/4-inch rounds on the prepared baking sheets, spacing them about 1 inch apart.
+• Pour the batter into a large piping bag fit with a medium-sized round piping tip and pipe 1 1/2-inch rounds on the prepared baking sheets.
+Space them about 1 inch apart.

-7. Bang the pans firmly on the counter a few times to release air bubbles, then pop any remaining air bubbles that come to the surface with a toothpick or scribe.
+• Bang the pans firmly on the counter a few times to release air bubbles, then pop any remaining air bubbles that come to the surface with a toothpick.

-8. Let the macarons rest for 30 minutes, or until they develop a skin.
+• Let the macarons rest for 30 minutes, or until they develop a skin.
 The macarons should look matte once the skin has formed.
-While the macarons rest, preheat the oven to 315 F / 157 C.
+While the macarons rest, preheat the oven to 320°F/160°C.

-9. Bake one tray of macarons at a time on the middle rack of your oven for 15-18 minutes and rotate the pan halfway through.
+• Bake one tray of macarons at a time on the middle rack of your oven for 18-21 minutes and rotate the pan halfway through to help the macarons bake evenly.
+Bake time can vary based on the size of your shells, so if you pipe them smaller than 1 1/2 inches, they may be done a few minutes earlier.

 Cream Cheese Frosting

-6. Place in a piping bag with a small round tip and set aside.
+• Place in a piping bag with a round piping tip or cut a 1 cm opening at the base of the bag and set aside.

 Assembling These Red Velvet Macarons

-1. Pair up the shells then pipe a dollop of cream cheese frosting one macaron shell.
+• Pair up the shells, then pipe a dollop of cream cheese frosting on one macaron shell.
 Gently press a second shell on top of the frosting to create a sandwich.

-2. If desired, drizzle with a bit of white chocolate and crush up two macaron shells to use as a garnish.
+• If desired, drizzle with a bit of white chocolate and crush up two macaron shells to use as a garnish.
+You can also use royal icing!

 Notes